Home Medical Waste

 - For liquids: pour into a container of inedible material like cat litter, coffee grounds or dirt.

 - Hide containers in the trash.
 Do not recycle container.

-- The Police Department has a kiosk for unwanted medications, open 24 hours a day 7 days a week, no question asked, and Braintree Health Department accepts medications, sharps at the Town’s Hazardous Waste Drop-offs.
+- The Police Department has a kiosk for unwanted medications, open 24 hours a day 7 days a week, no question asked.

 - The Drug enforcement Agency coordinates semi-annual National Drug Take Back Days, view the National Prescription Drug Take Back Day page.

 - Do not put medical sharps in trash or recycling.